The Future: A New Building For CSS!

 What will the new building space look like?

 We're in the process of getting layout renderings from architects.
-In the meantime, Blake, Director of Community Impact, offered sketches of his vision:
+In the meantime, Blake, Director of Community Impact, offered sketches of his vision.
+(Cell phone users, swipe over the tabs to see all six.)

 Central Meeting Space